Aggregate foreign exchange, Forex, inflows into the Nigerian economy fell by 17.3 per cent to $6.58bn in April.

 Autonomous inflows also decreased by 11.4 per cent to $4.11bn from $4.63bn, due to a decline in invisible purchases, which included ordinary domiciliary account ($1.33bn) and non-oil export receipts ($0.49bn).

-Foreign exchange outflows through the bank declined by 19.3 per cent to $2.86bn from $3.54bn in March, due, largely, to decreases in foreign exchange sales at the Investors and Exporters window, Small and Medium Enterprises intervention and interbank/invisible foreign exchange windows.
+Foreign exchange outflows through the bank declined by 19.3 percent to $2.86 billion from $3.54 billion in March, largely due to decreases in foreign exchange sales at the Investors and Exporters window, the Small and Medium Enterprises intervention, and the interbank/invisible foreign exchange windows.

-Autonomous outflows increased by 20 per cent to $1.09bn from $0.91bn in March, on account of increased invisible imports.
+Autonomous outflows increased by 20 per cent to $1.09 billion from $0.91 billion in March, due to higher invisible imports.

 Consequently, net outflows of $0.39bn were recorded through the bank in April 2022, compared with net outflows of $0.23bn in the previous month.

-The CBN Governor, Godwin Emefiele, had, earlier, announced the RT200 FX Programme to boost forex supply in the country through the non-oil sector in the next three to five years.
+The CBN Governor, Godwin Emefiele, had earlier announced the RT200 FX Program to boost the country’s forex supply in the non-oil sector over the next three to five years.

 He explained that the RT200 FX Programme was a set of policies, plans and programmes for non-oil exports that would enable the country to attain a $200bn goal in FX repatriation, exclusively from non-oil exports.